 This process also ensures there is a clear end to the project.
 This has several benefits to the customer:

-- The operational regime can now take over the products from the project;
+- The operational regime can now take over the products from the project

-- The project management team can be disbanded;
+- The project management team can be disbanded

-- No more project costs should be incurred.
+- No more project costs should be incurred

-It is common to find at the end of a project a number or things which perhaps were never completed – e.g. Requests for Change which never got implemented, or there might be operational risks.
-These are examples of things which need to be documented in the form of follow-on action recommendations which forms part of the End Project Report.
+It is common to find at the end of a project a number or things which perhaps were never completed – e.g. requests for change which never got implemented, or there might be operational risks.
+These are examples of things which need to be documented in the form of follow-on action recommendations which forms part of the end project report.

+Finally, the project manager prepares a draft project closure notification and sends it to the project board for approval.
+After the project closure is authorized by the project board (in the directing a project process), the project is now history.
 All management products used during the project must be archived securely, in case an audit is performed at a later date.

-Since the project has now finished, and the project management team no longer exists, the project’s products are now used by users (and the operational/support teams) to realize the benefits which were specified in the Business Case.
+Since the project has now finished, and the project management team no longer exists, the project’s products are now used by users (and the operational/support teams) to realize the benefits which were specified in the business case.